Riad al-Asaad: Opinions

 Al-Asaad has made controversial statements such as suggesting that suicide bombing is "an integral part of revolutionary action, of Free Syrian Army action."

 In an undated video uploaded on 26 March 2013, Colonel Riad al-Asaad defended al-Nusra Front, describing them as, "our brothers in Islam".
 As part of the interview, he asserted that the FSA had provided direct support for al-Nusra in order to aid their fight against the Ba'ath government.

 In a 2016 interview with Turkish daily newspaper Yeni Şafak, Asaad said that the Democratic Union Party (PYD) was more dangerous than ISIL, adding that ISIL was a temporary fraction in the area while the PYD is a cause of permanent devastation which brings long term crisis to the region.
-He asserted that the existence of PYD and ISIL violence was connected with the continuation of the Assad regime and that extremism in Syria would be vanished if Assad left power.
+He asserted that the existence of PYD and ISIL violence was connected with the continuation of the Assad regime and that extremism in Syria would vanish if Assad left power.
 He stated that the PYD and its armed wing People's Protection Units (YPG) aimed to establish a separate Kurdish state in northern Syria but it would not be possible.
 The group, he said, was spreading hatred among Turkmens, Arabs, Alawites and Kurds living in the area.
-He also asserted that the group, which claims to defend Kurds, both was supported by the U.S. military and regime forces, had killed hundreds of Arabs, Turkmens, and even Kurds who opposed their Marxist-Socialist strategy.
+He also asserted that the group, which claims to defend Kurds, was supported by both the U.S. military and regime forcess and had killed hundreds of Arabs, Turkmens, and even Kurds who opposed their Marxist-Socialist strategy.
 "U.S. is equally responsible as Assad, Russia and Iran for killing hundreds of thousands of civilians in Syria," the FSA commander said.
-He stated that PYD was a plan of U.S. and Europe to sabotage Syrian people's resistance especially the Free Syrian Army.
+He stated that PYD was a plan by the U.S. and Europe to sabotage the Syrian people's resistance, especially the Free Syrian Army.